-Choosing the Right City is the Best Job Strategy For Newcomers
+Why Settling in the Right City Remains the Smartest Job Strategy For Immigrants

 Finding workers a challenge for the economy

-Take the construction industry for example.
-It’s facing a shortage of skilled workers across the trades, licensed professions and a range of business-related specialist roles.
+For example, the construction industry faces a shortage of skilled workers across the trades, licensed professions and a range of business-related specialist roles.

-According to BuildForce Canada, the ongoing skilled labour shortage and the impending retirement of hundreds of thousands of industry veterans — 259,100 by 2030, mean recruitment and retention will remain key for contractors.
+According to BuildForce Canada, recruitment and retention will remain key for contractors due to the ongoing skilled labour shortage and the impending retirement of hundreds of thousands of industry veterans — 259,100 by 2030.
 That’s just one example.

-So, now, after two-plus years, with almost all pandemic safety measures across the country lifted, what’s the best place and strategy for newcomers to look for a job (and settle)?
+So, what’s the best place and strategy for newcomers to look for a job (and settle)?

-A career and certified performance coach, she and the BCCA-IN team specialise in helping newcomers plan for, and achieve, employment success, no matter what city or province they are moving to.
+A career and certified performance coach, Ryan specializes in helping newcomers plan for and achieve employment success.

 When it comes to looking for a career, Ryan provides tips and two practical suggestions, emphasizing “location, location, location.”